 - Learns about and begin to count to 100, specifically through tallying the days of school and a celebration on the 100th day of school (many but not all kindergarten classes do something like this).

 - Cook with Patterns: Patterns can be used in lots of cooking.
 Make patterns with cereal necklaces, decorate cookies, make layered sandwiches with bread or crackers, or make simple patterns using your child’s favorite colored candies.

 - Tell Math Stories: Use objects or even yourselves to practice addition and subtraction.
 If you have a bowl of 5 apples, ask your child to help figure out how many you will have left if you take away 3.

 - Build Things: Use blocks, Legos, or any other building toys to construct houses, towers, vehicles etc. As your child builds, ask him to count pieces, create patterns, and talk about the shapes.

 - Take a Poll: Ask family members a question and create a graph of the answers using numbers and pictures.

-- Find the Sizes in Nature: Go outside and collect things in nature such as leaves, stones and pinecones.
-After you’ve collected things, count how many things you found and then talk about their sizes, which are larger, smaller and the largest and smallest.
-You can even add together objects that are the same (for example, all of the leaves).
+- Find the Sizes in Nature: Go outside and collect things in nature such as leaves, stones, and pinecones.
+After you’ve collected things, count how many things you found and then talk about their sizes, which are larger, smaller, the largest, and the smallest.
+You can even add objects that are the same (for example, all of the leaves).